sh-kartik18/Credit-Card-Fraud-Detection/README.md

 Snap ML is a high-performance IBM library for ML modeling.
 It provides highly-efficient CPU/GPU implementations of linear models and tree-based models.
 Snap ML not only accelerates ML algorithms through system awareness, but it also offers novel ML algorithms with best-in-class accuracy

 This is a Kaggle dataset.
-You can find this "Credit Card Fraud Detection" dataset from the following link: <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud"
+You can find this "Credit Card Fraud Detection" dataset from the following link: "https://www.kaggle.com/mlg-ulb/creditcardfraud"